1kunal1997/Service-API/README.md

 # eBay-Project
 Service API for eBay's new shipping program.
-This project creates a RESTful web application to determine whether clients' items are eligible for the program.
+This project creates a RESTful service to determine whether clients' items are eligible for the program.

 ## Getting Started